 The foundation of our AdPM™, Achievement-driven Project Methodology, is a 5-step process that is “just enough” project management for 80% of the projects done in most organizations.
 Beyond the basic project methodology, we add advanced techniques for large strategic or cross-functional projects, or projects done for a fee for your customers.
 The focus is on accountability for measured business results with a lean planning and scheduling process.

-The project methodology is documented in all our textbooks and courses which are approved by the Project Management Institute (PMI®).
+The project methodology is documented in all our textbooks and courses which are aligned with The Project Management Institute (PMI)®.
 All our students use our AdPM™ digital templates for their assignments and easily transition to using them on their work projects.

 5 Steps in our AdPM™ Project Methodology

 #1-Plan the Project with Top-Down Techniques

 We start the project methodology by driving projects to measured business outcomes, not pointless activities.
 We plan top-down from the business result the executive wants and the major deliverables that will take us there.